 Fulton, Kansas, a tiny town in northeast Bourbon County, was established in 1869.
+This semi-ghost town is officially extinct, as it no longer has a post office.
+However, as of the 2020 census, its population was 165

 Town founders included B. P. McDonald, O. Chanute, T. C. Myer, and C. A. Morris.
 The town was first called Osaga for the Little Osage River that runs north of the town.

 Ben Ivens established the first business house.
 William H. Green, a Missouri native, opened a general merchandise store.
 Green first came to Kansas in 1863.
 He first located at Fort Lincoln a few miles west of Fulton and opened a general merchandise store known as Knowles & Green.
-While here, he met with a great disaster and nearly lost his life.
+While there, he met with a great disaster and nearly lost his life.
 In 1864, a detachment of General Sterling Price’s army took the place and burned all the buildings but one, including his store and property.
 As he and Mr. Stevens were about to ride away, Stevens was killed by his side, and Green saved his life by running from the rifle balls and plunging into the woods on the other side of the river.
 After returning to Missouri for several years, he returned to Fulton in 1869.
-Later Green would serve as a Kansas Representative and be admitted to the Kansas bar as an attorney.
+Later, Green would serve as a Kansas Representative and be admitted to the Kansas bar as an attorney.

 In 1869, George White had also begun dealing in grain and lumber and would later become the first railroad station agent for the Kansas City, Fort Scott & Gulf Railroad.